Budgeting for university

 Mobile phone bills can also make a sizable dent in your budget.
 Make sure to find the best package available as a student.
 If you're replacing a phone, consider buying a refurbished model from a reputable company.
 Buying a phone outright lets you shop around for a SIM-only contract.

 If you're renting and have a TV in the house, it's usually cheaper to get a package for both TV and broadband.
 You need a TV licence if you watch TV, even if you don't watch BBC TV.
-If you only watch on a laptop (unplugged), you may be covered by your parents' TV licence.
+If you’re in halls, you may still need to pay for a TV licence if you watch TV in your own room.

 With the following items, you have more control over what you spend.
 Before spending money on something, ask yourself if there's a cheaper way to get what you need or want.